 Check your brake to avoid spiraling out of control, especially in the rainy season when all roads are most likely to be slippery.

 A – Air

-This speaks about the air in your tires if they are inflated properly.
-New or old tires may lose air over time, so it is necessary to check every so often, to lower the chances of accidents.
+This speaks about the air in your tires if they are adequately inflated.
+New or old tires may lose air over time, so it is necessary to check every so often to lower the chances of accidents.